Six conclusions of CGI

 But it is clear we have moved into a new era, in which food prices and fuel prices are tied more closely than ever before.
 That realisation has led some environmental groups – among them those, such as Friends of the Earth, who were among biofuels’ biggest cheerleaders only a few years ago – to urge policymakers to stop the growth of biofuels.

-calling for a rethink of biofuels policy.
+Some politicians, with Gordon Brown, the UK prime minister, in the vanguard, have responded to these concerns by calling for a rethink of biofuels policy.
 Targets for the EU to meet 10 per cent of its fuel demand from biofuels by 2020 and for the US to have 36bn gallons of “renewable” fuels in its consumption by 2022 now look at risk.

 Yet putting a brake on the expansion of biofuels is not an easy way out.
 At $120, the oil price has almost doubled in the past year.
 It is an extra problem that a fragile world economy really does not need, and abandoning biofuels would make it worse.